sjalowiec/patterns-tools/replit.md

 - **PrintHeader**: Print-only header using "Shadows Into Light Two" Google Font with KnitbyMachine branding (#649841 green) and URL (hidden on screen, visible in print/PDF)
 - **PrintFooter**: Print-only footer with copyright, URL, generation date, and page numbers (hidden on screen, visible in print/PDF)
 - **useGaugeCalculations**: Hook for unit-aware gauge calculations (4" vs 10cm)
-- **useSleeveDropShoulder**: Hook for drop shoulder sleeve pattern generation with external sizing data, handles both string and numeric size values from sizing APIs
+- **useSleeveDropShoulder**: Hook for drop shoulder sleeve pattern generation with external sizing data, handles both string and numeric size values from sizing APIs, generates row-based instructions for machine knitters

 All components use CSS variables for theming and are fully reusable across wizards.